acerus/shoppable-recipes/readme.txt

 == Description ==
 Let your visitors [Save your recipes](https://whisk.com/recipe-box-app/) to their Whisk accounts or create instant [Shopping Lists](https://whisk.com/grocery-list-app/) and go shopping for ingredients in seconds.
-It is compatible with all popular recipe plugins with Schema.org or JSON-ld support for recipe cards.
+It is compatible with all popular recipe plugins which have Schema.org or JSON-ld support on recipe cards.
 Shortcode [whisk-widget] is available to add Whisk Widgets anywhere.

-Built on top of [Whisk Widget Builder](https://developers.whisk.com/tools/widget-builder), plugin utilizes Whisk SDK to scan for proper recipe microdata and send it to Whisk Platform in just one click.
 Plugin is very light and has zero impact on SEO, doesn't affect PageSpeed at all.
-It loads all necessary scripts only after real user interaction, not slowing down your website loading speed.

 There are some options, that helps you change: